MargaretWK/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `9-duplicate_last_line` duplicates the last line of the file iacta

 `10-no_more_js` delete all the regular files with a .js extension present in the current directory and all its subfolders

+`11-directories` counts the number of directories and sub-directories in the current directory; current and parent directories should not be taken into account and hiddeb directories should be counted